voidash/blog/content/posts/2023/mustang-memories/index.md

 opened up those closed gates

-Sandhya, you were the answer to my incessant but buried urges -- Max Ehrmann
+Sandhya, you were the answer to my incessant but buried urges

 ## First time in Mustang: